 William Curtis in his book “Le Corbusier: Ideas and Forms” says of Le Corbusier

 During the years 2001-2007 I did a number of overseas trips…sketching on location was of course out of the question.
 Each time I came home I did extensive research projects on various buildings I had visited.
-The end result was a notated elevation/plan/section (often traced!) and some analytical diagrams summarising all that I had read in heavy architectural history theory books.
+The end result was a notated elevation/plan/section (often traced!) and some analytical diagrams summarizing all that I had read in heavy architectural history theory books.
 I put these all together in collage type photo albums.
-Here is a page from my 2004 trip to Rome and a page of my favourite building San Carlo alle Quattro Fontane by Borromini. (a few more pages of this book can be found here)
+Here is a page from my 2004 trip to Rome and a page of my favourite building San Carlo alle Quattro Fontane by Borromini.

 Then in 2007 I discovered watercolours and just wanted to paint….
 With A LOT of practice and practice, an amazing amount of inspiration online through flickr and groups like Everyday Matters and then becoming part of Urban Sketchers… I suddenly realised that what I thought was IMPOSSIBLE I was now doing.
 Here is my sketch of the same building, sketched standing on the narrow pavement in Rome.